duniter/duniter/doc/Protocol.md

 # UCP - Duniter Protocol

-> This document is still regularly updated (as of February 2015)
+> This document is still regularly updated (as of August 2016)

 ## Contents